snwh/paper-icon-theme/README.md

 Software that is part of the Paper Icon Theme source is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.txt)

-###Getting Paper

-You can download the Paper icons or clone from source [here](https://github.com/snwh/paper-icon-theme/archive/master.zip).

 ###Building Paper

 You can build and install the Paper icon themes from source: